themepaste/admin-safety-guard/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Secure your WordPress admin with Admin safety guard to ensure secured access with limit login attempts, 2FA, reCaptcha, IP Blocking, Disable XML-RPC and activity tracking.
+Secure your WordPress login with Admin safety guard to ensure secured access with limit login attempts, 2FA, reCaptcha, IP Blocking, Disable XML-RPC and activity tracking.

 == Description ==

-Admin Safety Guard is your comprehensive solution to harden the WordPress admin area without sacrificing usability or performance.
+For *WordPress Security* Admin Safety Guard is your comprehensive solution to harden the WordPress admin area without sacrificing usability or performance.
 This powerful plugin features a sleek interface and robust protection tools.
 Administrators can secure their sites against common threats while customizing the login experience with precision and accuracy.

 Whether you're looking to block suspicious IPs, enforce two-factor authentication, or add branded styling to your login screen, Admin Safety Guard has it covered.